kabal-com/action-deploy-frontend/readme.md

 The built files are placed in the S3 bucket under `/<YOUR-APP-NAME>/<version>/`.

+## Development

-## Deployment
+### Deployment

 To deploy a new version of this action:

 - Ensure all changes are committed
 - Run `git tag v<NEW_VERSION> -am "Version <NEW_VERSION>"`
 - Push changes with tags `git push --follow-tags`
-- Update other projects' actions to make use of new version
+- Update other projects' actions to make use of the new version